centreon/centreon-documentation/versioned_docs/version-24.04/security/security.md

 Centreon will provide feedback to the reporter of the vulnerability and work with them to mitigate the vulnerability.

-Subscribe to the [Security Bulletins thread](https://thewatch.centreon.com/latest-security-bulletins-64) on our community platform The Watch to keep up with the latest vulnerabilities fixes
+Subscribe to the [Security Bulletins thread](https://thewatch.centreon.com/latest-security-bulletins-64) on our community platform The Watch to keep up with the latest vulnerabilities fixes.

 ### Vulnerability scoring